DDMAL/diva.js/readme.md

 ## Building from source

-If you wish to install from source, you can check out the code from [our GitHub repository](http://github.com/DDMAL/diva.js) or `npm install diva.js`.
-Once you've obtained the code, change to the project directory and run `npm install` to fetch development dependencies.
+If you wish to install from source, first you must install [node](https://nodejs.org/en/) and npm.
+Then, check out the code from [our GitHub repository](http://github.com/DDMAL/diva.js) or `npm install diva.js`.
+Once you've obtained the code, change to the project directory and run `npm install -g gulp` then `npm install` to fetch all development dependencies.

 The full installation gives you access to the un-minified JavaScript source, the plugins, the documentation, and our unit-tests.
 We use [gulp](http://gulpjs.com/) as our build system and for other development tasks.

 ```
 gulp develop          // Runs a webserver at localhost:9001 and automatically builds and reloads upon changes